This article is part of our series of briefings on The Children’s Wellbeing and Schools Bill.

 The breakfast club does not have to be provided on the school site itself but does need to be in the ‘vicinity’ of the school, so could for example be provided for a junior school at the neighbouring infant school.

 Most schools are not likely to object to this proposal, but key to it will be the funding and resources that come with the new requirement.
-The DfE has already released an early adopter scheme which schools could sign up to, but at the time of publishing this note the rates of funding have not been disclosed.
+The DfE has been running an early adopter scheme with 750 schools since April 2025, with improved funding rates since that began following their feedback.

-Statutory Guidance will be provided both to cover the practicalities of the breakfast clubs and also the considerations of the Secretary of State in relation to exemption decisions.
-As it will be Statutory Guidance, schools will have to have regard to it when carrying out the duty to arrange a breakfast club.
+Statutory guidance will be provided to cover the practicalities of the breakfast clubs and the considerations of the Secretary of State in relation to exemption decisions, likely to be based on the national phase 1 rollout guidance.
+As it will be statutory guidance, schools will have to have regard to it when carrying out the duty to arrange a breakfast club.

 Find out more about The Children’s Wellbeing and Schools Bill